ashvardanian/StringZilla/include/stringzilla/README.md

 ### CMake, Header Only

-With CMake 3.14 or newer, pull the project in with `FetchContent` and link the interface target `stringzilla::stringzilla_header`, which only adds `include/` to your search path.
+With CMake 3.14 or newer, pull the project in with `FetchContent` and link the interface target `stringzilla::header`, which only adds `include/` to your search path.

 ```cmake
 include(FetchContent)